 Easy Chili Recipe in Slow Cooker

 Who doesn't love chili, eh?
-A wholesome, hearty and healthy bowl of delicious chili goodness.
-Chili is one of my favourite dishes to make, as it's super easy to prepare, it's guilt free and you can jam pack it with loads of veg.
-It is one of those meals that goes down well with the family and just hits the spot on a cold winters evening.
-It's super versatile as you can eat it with rice, in a wrap, in a burrito or even with nachos.
+Super easy to prepare, guilt free and you can jam pack it with loads of veg.
+It goes down well with the family and just hits the spot on a cold winter's evening.
+It's super versatile, as you can eat it with rice, in a wrap, in a burrito or even with nachos.
 I often make mine in bulk and store it in the refrigerator or freeze it.
 It keeps well in the refrigerator for a few days and is ideal to freeze.

-Recently I invested in a multi-cooker and I, hands down, LOVE it.
-I literally cook everything in it now and can use it as a pressure cooker, slow cooker, rice cooker...the list goes on.
-The slow cooker option at the moment is my favourite.
+Recently I invested in a multi-cooker and I hands-down LOVE it.
+I literally cook everything in it now.
 I can throw something on in the morning before leaving for work and arrive home to a cooked meal and an awesome smell.

 - 2 cans (420g net, 240g or 8.5 oz drained) red kidney beans, washed